olaw0002/knowledgebase/src/knowledge/staging/index.md

 1. **build**:

    This job mainly tests whether the docker services can be built and running properly.
-If tests are passed, a new pull request will be created to merge updated code to `master` branch.
+If tests are passed, a new pull request will be created to merge updated code to the `master` branch.
 The steps of `build` job are as followed:

-   - **checkout**: This step checks out the code from the github repository for CircleCI to use.
+   - **checkout**: This step checks out the code from the GitHub repository for CircleCI to use.

    - **Test docker-compose build**: This step checks whether the docker services can be built and running successfully.

-   - **Test database connection**: This step checks whether the mysql database service is running properly and can be accessed.
+   - **Test database connection**: This step checks whether the MySQL database service is running properly and can be accessed.

-   - **gh/setup**: This step sets up environment for github cli commands.
+   - **gh/setup**: This step sets up the environment for GitHub CLI commands.

-   - **Create new pull request**: This step creates a new pull request from `dev` branch to `master` branch if necessary.
+   - **Create new pull request**: This step creates a new pull request from the `dev` branch to the `master` branch if necessary.

 2. **deploy**:

-   This job mainly focuses on the deployment of latest code changes.
+   This job mainly focuses on the deployment of the latest code changes.
 It depends on the previous `build` job.
-The steps of `deploy` job are as followed:
+The steps of the `deploy` job are as followed:

    - **add_ssh_keys**: This step prepares the ssh access to the staging server.

-   - **Deploy to lightsail staging server**: In this step, firstly, access the staging server via ssh.
-Then, pull the latest code updates from GitHub repository.
+   - **Deploy to LightSail staging server**: In this step, firstly, access the staging server via ssh.
+Then, pull the latest code updates from the GitHub repository.
 Finally, update docker services.

 ## Staging Server Configuration